 - 2 cups rolled oats

 - 1 cup all purpose flour

 - 1 tablespoon Lyle’s Golden Syrup (or use honey)

 - 1 cup brown sugar

 - 1 teaspoon vanilla extract

 - 1 teaspoon baking soda

 - Heat the oven to 350F degrees.
-Mist a 12- by 8-inch baking dish with nonstick spray, or grease it with butter, and set aside.
+Mist a 12- by 8-inch baking dish (I have a glass Pyrex dish this size) with nonstick spray, or grease it with butter, and set aside.